NunoAlexandre/nunoalexandre.github.io/zabout.md

 I thrive for beautiful code, good design and cool programming technology.
 It really drives me to develop better software every day and to be a true team player.

-I keep developing myself by devouring books, blogs, academic papers (reading is so important!) and talks from software craftsmen and by taking online courses.
+I keep improving myself by devouring books, blogs, academic papers (reading is so important!) and talks from software craftsmen and by taking online courses.
 Also by spending time on side-projects to get my hands dirty building stuff to get a concrete understanding of either some concept or technology.

 I take design patterns, principles and programming in itself as a joyful mix of science and art.